hkashyap/predictivePursuit/README.md

 Files:

-main_sp_predict.m (main script to run either the prediction and the initiation experiemnts)
+main_sp_predict.m (main script to run the prediction and the initiation experiemnts)

 sp_predict_ramp_pertur.m (script to run the experiment with perturbation and phase shift)